Orion777777777/RUI_indicator_p/README.md

 - A clear indicator showing how many days of **fuel** your fleet has remaining
 - A supply estimate showing how many **supplies are needed to fully repair your fleet**
 - An indication of the total repair cost if the fleet requires repairs
+- An indication of the used and remaining cargo space

 This helps players quickly assess fleet endurance without manually calculating resource consumption.